heecheon92/Python/README.md

 Attacker set no in-bound policy so that victims can freely connect to the trap server.

-So, a reverse shell is just a shell that uses common firewall's counter-exploitative nature.
+So, a reverse shell is just a shell that exploits common firewall's nature.

 Again, even though this is a very simple program, it won't be detected by an anti-virus software as a threat.